guschiriboga/cf-architecture-lab/40-templates/worker-vectorize-search/README.md

 # Template: Worker + Vectorize Search

-> Placeholder.
-To be filled after Vectorize limits are pinned.
+> Starter to be expanded with ingestion/query handlers.